Nav9110/XRD_code/README.md

 If you use this code in your work, please cite this GitHub repository:

 Navid MOUHAMAD, XRD Data Analysis for perovskite (MHP).
-Available at: [Link to your repo]
+Available at: https://github.com/Nav9110/XRD_code

 Feel free to contribute or suggest improvements! 🚀